NVIDIA DOCA Developer Quick Start Guide

 # /opt/mellanox/doca/applications/secure_channel/bin/doca_secure_channel -s 256 -n 10 -p 3b:00.0

-To learn more about NVIDIA BlueField DPUs, refer to the NVIDIA BlueField DPU Hardware Manuals.
+To learn more about NVIDIA BlueField networking platforms, refer to the NVIDIA BlueField Hardware Manuals.

 For questions, comments, and feedback, please contact us at doca-feedback@nvidia.com.